On High Dimensional Covariate Adjustment for Estimating Causal Effects in Randomized Trials with Survival Outcomes: Simulation

-In Web Appendix B, we show additional simulation results for the comparison of Cox adjustment, Lasso adjustment and Random Forest adjustment in low dimensional settings.
-In figure S1, we show the power change of the four estimators paired with the three different models with respect to the change of effect size $\beta$ with or without the covariate effect under the low dimensional setting where $(p,k)=(10,10)$.
+\paragraph{} In Figure \ref{fig2}, we show the relative MSE of the four estimators, $\hat{\tau}_0$, $\hat{\tau}_1$, $\hat{\tau}_2$, $\hat{\tau}_3$ with respect to the change of effect size of $X$ ($s_1=0,0.1,\cdots,1$) when there is no interaction (left: $s_0=s_1$), or there are interactions (right: $s_0=0$, $s_1=s$) under high-dimensional settings ($p=50$) for $\beta=0.5$.
+From Figure \ref{fig2}, we see that $\hat{\tau}_0$ and $\hat{\tau}_2$ are both less efficient than $\hat{\tau}_3$.
+The relative MSEs for the adjustment methods $\hat{\tau}_1$, $\hat{\tau}_2$ and $\hat{\tau}_3$ all decrease when the covariate effect increases.
+Similar results hold for other $\beta$'s.\\ \paragraph{} In Appendix B, we show additional simulation results for the comparison of Cox adjustment, Lasso adjustment and Random Forest adjustment in low dimensional settings.
+In Figure S1, we show the power change of the four estimators paired with the three different models with respect to the change of effect size $\beta$ with or without the covariate effect under the low dimensional setting where $(p,k)=(10,10)$.
 We see that the overall performance of the three different models are about the same; for all of them, $\hat{\tau}_1$ and $\hat{\tau}_3$ perform better than $\hat{\tau}_0$ no matter the covariate effect exists or not.
 When there is no covariate effect, $\hat{\tau}_2$ has some slight power loss, but $\hat{\tau}_2$ is better than $\hat{\tau}_0$ when covariate effects exist.

-In figure S2, we show the relative MSE of the four estimators from three different models respective to the change of covariate effect ($s_1=0,0.1,\cdots,1$) with interaction ($s_1=s, s_0=0$) or without interaction ($s_0=s_1=s$) under low dimensional setting, $(p,k)=(10,10)$ with $\beta=0.5$.
+\paragraph{} In Figure S2, we show the relative MSE of the four estimators from three different models respective to the change of covariate effect ($s_1=0,0.1,\cdots,1$) with interaction ($s_1=s, s_0=0$) or without interaction ($s_0=s_1=s$) under low dimensional setting, $(p,k)=(10,10)$ with $\beta=0.5$.
 From figure S2, we see similar results comparing to the high dimensional settings.
 Similar results hold for other $\beta$'s.

-For some representative settings, we report the bias, SD, mean estimated standard error (ESE), and CR for these estimators in table 1.
+\paragraph{} For some representative settings, we report the bias, SD, mean estimated standard error (ESE), and CR for these estimators in Table 1.
 From the table, we can see that all estimators are unbiased and with CRs close to $95\%$, the ESE's are close to SD's under all scenarios.
-The Cox model usually does not converge when number of covariates are large, so we did not present its result. \\
+The Cox model usually does not converge when number of covariates are large, so we did not present its result.